Correlation Between Bank of San and 1st Capital

 Strong

 Over the last 90 days 1st Capital Bank has generated negative risk-adjusted returns adding no value to investors with long positions.
-Despite somewhat conflicting basic indicators, 1st Capital may actually be approaching a critical reversion point that can send shares even higher in December 2024.
+Despite somewhat strong basic indicators, 1st Capital is not utilizing all of its potentials.
+The latest stock price disturbance, may contribute to short-term losses for the investors.

-Bank of San Francisco and 1st Capital Volatility Contrast
+Bank of San and 1st Capital Volatility Contrast

 Predicted Return Density